hackergrrl/hyper-textarea/README.md

 # hyper-textarea

 > Back a textarea with a [hyper-string](https://github.com/noffle/hyper-string)
-> for live conflict-free p2p replication!
+> for conflict-free p2p replication!

 ## Usage